The cone of uncertainty this hurricane season includes a pandemic By Cindy Spence

 When you stocked up for quarantine, you likely checked several items off your hurricane preparation kit list as well.
 That head start will come in handy as hurricane season elbows its way into the pandemic in progress.

-With a more active than usual Atlantic hurricane season forecast to start June 1, University of Florida disaster preparation experts say it’s time to plan, not panic.
+Now that the busiest months of an already active Atlantic hurricane season have arrived, University of Florida disaster preparation experts say there is still time to plan, not panic.

 “Some of us are probably already in a kind of emergency mindset,” says Angie Lindsey, an assistant professor in the Department of Family, Youth & Community Sciences, a part of UF’s Institute of Food and Agricultural Sciences.
 “And some of the supplies we bought as we headed into quarantine are the things that should already be on our hurricane supply list anyway.”